-One of the Gulf Coast’s most luxurious resorts, WaterColor is a wonderland of activities for families, including expansive nature preserves, bike trails, lakes, shopping, fitness facilities, a spa, parks, award-winning dining and nearby award-winning golf courses.
+One of the Gulf Coast’s most luxurious resorts, WaterColor is a wonderland of activities for families, including expansive nature preserves, bike trails, lakes perfect for paddle boarding, shopping, fitness facilities, a spa, parks, award-winning dining and nearby award-winning golf courses.
 (And, of course, the Gulf of Mexico’s sugar-white beaches.)

-Hailed as Northwest Florida’s Only Four-Diamond AAA Hotel, the resort’s WaterColor Inn was also recently honored with a “World’s Best” award from Travel+Leisure magazine.
+Hailed as Northwest Florida’s Only Forbes Four Star Rated and AAA Four Diamond Beachfront Hotel, the resort’s WaterColor Inn was also recently honored with a “Top Resorts in Florida” award by Condé Nast Traveler.

 There’s also an expansive and perfectly-manicured butterfly garden in the middle of WaterColor, known as Cerulean Park.
 Town planners also designed gorgeous bridges, boardwalks and an extensive nature trail along the shores of Western Lake.